- What is a Learning Management System?

 If the budget is low (we don’t consider a “no budget” situation as the LMS implementation always requires investments), the first thing that comes to mind is to download and install a free Learning Management System.
 Of course, there will be no license fee, but the LMS installation, adjustment, and maintenance fees are here to stay.
 If there is no internal IT staff a good idea is to do a market research and find out an average price for such kind of services.

-The other way is to acquire a non-expensive LMS solution with the support team available to handle these kinds of tasks.
+The other way is to acquire a low cost, affordable Learning Management System with the support team available to handle these kinds of tasks.

 There are different LMS pricing models available on the market:

 - “Pay per user enrollment” (courses) – you pay for the maximum number of courses for an unlimited number of users.

 - “Pay per user and license validity” (yearly or monthly) – you pay for the maximum number of users within the determined period of time.

 - “Pay per user and features provided” – you pay for the maximum number of users along with the features offered at this pricing plan.

 - “Pay per use” (pay as you go) – you pay for the active users enrolled in the courses only.

 - “Perpetual License” – you pay a one-time fee and can use the LMS system lifelong.

 To decide which LMS pricing plan to choose you need to determine:

 - How long will be the LMS system used?